jcpsimmons/greatreads/README.md

 ---

-## Not everything needs to be a social network. :no_good:
+## Not everything needs to be an invasive social network. :no_good:

 This was the unfortunate evolution that book-logging site Goodreads went through.
 In order to have a more unbloated way of keeping track of the books I've read, as well as checking in on what my friends might be reading, I created **Greatreads**.
+No posts, no reviews, no friend requests.
+Use it how you want to.

 ## Deployment status